ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 W. H. Edwards called one of his two specimens of this species Euphyes pontiac, naming it for a powerful Native American chief in the Great Lakes area, and in old sources Black Dash is still sometimes referred to as the Pontiac Skipper.
 As Zirlin relates, Edwards actually described the same species twice, thinking his two specimens were of different species.
 But because conspicua appeared on the page preceding pontiac, the name conspicua was given priority and applied to the species as a whole (Zirlin 1995).

-In Massachusetts Scudder (1889: 1732-4) reported very few specimens of Black Dash, and said that it had only been reported from the Boston area---Cambridge, Jamaica Plain, Malden and Wollaston (Quincy).
-Early specimens from Malden (L.W.
-Swett, c.
-1908), Wollaston (F. H. Sprague, 1883), and Milton (H. H. Newcomb, 1899) are at Boston University.
-In addition, Sprague reported it from "the valley" areas of Belchertown and North Leverett in 1878 (Sprague 1879).
-As with our other well-known wetland skipper, Mulberry Wing, one can hardly find Black Dash in Scudder's Boston area towns today, since they have become heavily urbanized.
+For Massachusetts Scudder (1889: 1732-4) wrote that Black Dash had been reported only from the Boston area---Cambridge, Jamaica Plain (Boston), Malden and Wollaston (Quincy).
+Twenty-three F. H. Sprague specimens from Jamaica Plain, Malden, Milton and Wollaston, collected between 1883 and 1896, are in the Harvard MCZ, and other early specimens from Malden (L. W. Swett, c.
+1908) and Milton (H. H. Newcomb, 1899) are at Boston University.
+Clearly Black Dash was not rare in the east, even though Thaddeus Harris" 1820-1850 Boston area collection did not have a specimen (Index).
+As for western Massachusetts, Sprague reported collecting it in Belchertown and North Leverett in 1878 (Sprague 1879), but the current location of these specimens is unknown.
+Still, like Mulberry Wing, Black Dash was probably present in western Massachusetts.
+As with Mulberry Wing, one can hardly find Black Dash in Scudder's Boston area towns today, since they have become so heavily urbanized.
 And again like Mulberry Wing, Scudder did not seem to know this butterfly very well.
 It is not even on his earlier 1862 list of New England butterflies.
 Following Edwards, he called it Limochores pontiac, or the Pontiac Skipper, but was able to give no information about its life history, host plants or habitat.

 Host Plants and Habitat